Alessandra-Sasanelli/snake/docs/README.md

           of posn based on last two posns direction NOT PROVIDED
       functions:
-        - function to update a posn based on the direction
+        - compute-new-posn --> update a posn based on the direction
-        - function to delete a posn from a list if present
+        - delete-el --> delete a posn from a list if present

     SNAKE FILE (snake.rkt)
     PROVIDES: